ched-dev/directus-init/README.md

 - (Optional) Run the `tasks/pg_install_postgis.sql` in your database if you want to support location data
 - Run `npm run build` (installs packages & builds extensions)
 - Run `npx directus bootstrap` (creates local folders and runs initial db one-time setup)
-- Create an `uploads` directory if you are storing locally, alternatively set the S3 config options in `.env`
+- Create an `uploads` directory if you are storing files locally, alternatively set the S3 config options in `.env`
 - Run `npm start` (use this each time to boot up server)

 ## Directus Studio Setup